It took me 27 years to accept that I was obsessed with food.

 For two decades I was totally afraid of food, until I started teaching myself about it.
 My first food education was Fast Food Nation – an eye-opening expose that was way ahead of its time.
 I gave up red meat for years as a result of reading Schlosser’s work, unable to disassociate the food on my plate from the dirty slaughterhouses and disenfranchised workers left in the wake of the American food industry.
 In college I stretched this to vegetarianism, and eventually veganism.
 I kept a completely unsustainable diet of brown rice and steamed veggies supplemented with Swedish Fish, Saltines and the occasional slice of vegan red velvet cake from my local coffee shop.
 Not surprisingly, I was back on animal products six months later.

 My preoccupation with food persisted, however, and I continued to explore - Michael Pollan, Harold McGee, the introductions to dozens of cookbooks, Bon Appetit, Saveur, Lucky Peach, Modern Farmer - and my want-to-read list grows and grows.
 I turned my attention inward, heeding my own physical and emotional responses to what I was eating.
 I dropped processed dairy from my diet, started reading the ingredients instead of the nutrition facts (which I recommend as the first two steps for every person) and found it easy to pinpoint the things that triggered bloating, stomach pain, and general ickiness.
-Soaking and sprouting nuts, eating grains in their whole form and seeking probiotics from different sources have been particularly impactful practices I have picked up.
+Soaking and sprouting nuts, balancing macronutrients and seeking probiotics from different sources have been particularly impactful practices I have picked up.

-As I became more particular and fine-tuned the specific ingredients and nutrients that made me feel best, I started cooking my own food.
-My friend recommended a blog to me, Deliciously Ella, and it was a revelation.
-Not only could I eat whatever I wanted, plant-based and dairy-free, but I also really enjoyed cooking.
-I cooked for my family all summer long – salads and grains and pies and ice cream sandwiches .
+As I became more particular and fine-tuned the specific ingredients and nutrients that made me feel best, I started cooking my own food, and then cooked for my family all summer long – salads and grains and pies and ice cream sandwiches .
 As my skills and tastes developed, I branched out to the work of other chefs, particularly Sarah Britton, who has a wonderful, holistic view of food and how it affects our whole being, and Amy Chaplin, whose cookbook At Home in the Whole Food Kitchen is my bible.

 I aim to achieve culinary well-being with whole foods - unrefined, unhulled, unbleached, fibrous, vibrant, rich, misshapen - figuring out why they make us feel good and where they come from.
 I love to eat, and I love to eat a lot - that is why I always cook with my body in mind: everything nutrient-dense with the intent of feel-good feasting.